 'Good Charlesworth!
 In the meantime I shall remain here, with Agent Livingston to search for more notable clues'.

-We began to examine more the crime scene, for any other crucial intimations of the composition of the murder, when Agent Livingston stated, 'Maybe I am incorrect in my presumption Inspector Cauvain, but from reading the report, the manner in which this young lady was killed brings suddenly, an eerie reminder of a phlegmatic maniac who could be H H Holmes.
+We had begun to examine more the crime scene, for any other crucial intimations of the composition of the murder, when Agent Livingston stated, 'Maybe I am incorrect in my presumption inspector, but from reading the report, the manner in which this young lady was killed brings suddenly, an eerie reminder of a phlegmatic maniac who could be H H Holmes.
 What we need to confirm from the witness is the description of this murderer.
 If she can describe to us his appearance, then I can know whether or not Holmes is alive or not'.

 'I concur with that thoughtful analogy Agent Livingston, but since we are here what I must speedily know is the essential nature of this horrible murder committed.
 Until we speak to the forensic pathologist of the necropsy and observe the body, we shall not be truly cognisant of the ghastly dismemberment.
 We must proceed regardfully, from that importance'.

 'When you mean necropsy, you are implying autopsy?'
 Agent Livingston asked.